-Whether it’s the rosy-cheeked, hair-cropped kiddies of yesteryear clutching traditional Greek instruments or the modern-era, iPhone-armed youngsters of today donning the latest Gap wear, Greek children continue to this day – albeit several time-induced changes – to sing the carols, some dating to Byzantine times, on New Year’s Eve.
+Whether it’s the rosy-cheeked, hair-cropped kiddies of yesteryear clutching traditional Greek instruments and a boat, or the modern-era iPhone-armed youngsters of today donning the latest Gap wear, Greek children continue to this day – albeit several time-induced changes – to sing the carols, some dating to Byzantine times, on New Year’s Eve.

 As with all traditions in this tiny land brimming with splendid diversity, so do the carols or kalanta differ from region to region, island to island, village to village.
 As one of my professors once said: “Where there are two Greeks, there will be three opinions.”
 So you can imagine how this applies to other aspects of Greek life, not to mention carols….